Construction Reference Charts & Visual Guides

 Figure 1.3 — Frost line and soil factors (planning reference; verify local requirements).

-If your region experiences freezing conditions, moisture in soil can expand and lift slabs.
-Separately, expansive clays can swell/shrink with moisture changes.
-This is why “standard” details may not apply everywhere.
-Use the diagram to identify the risk factors you should confirm before ordering concrete or setting forms.
+In regions with freezing conditions, moisture in soil can expand and lift slabs.
+Expansive clays can swell and shrink with moisture changes independently of frost.
+Use this diagram to identify risk factors you should confirm before ordering concrete or setting forms.

 For default slab thickness ranges, base assumptions, and waste allowances, see Calculation Assumptions.